RicardoLera/EmbeddedNet/README.md

  - `transfer`: Performs Transfer Learning based on imported parameters and a few arguments that depend on the implementation.
     - `n_img`: Number of images in one epoch (1 - 20).
     - `n_epoch`: Number of epochs to run the training for (1 - 50).
     - `frz`: Selects which layers to transfer the parameters into.
-Possible values are the same as Train's `frz`.
+Possible values are the same as Train's `frz` plus `no` for full training.
     - `class`: How many classification neurons are in the last layer of the new model.
     - `label`: Destination of new classification labels file.